 Advantages of integration testing:

-• Tests real-world interactions: It checks how different parts of your app development cycle work together and covers more system than unit tests.
+• Tests real-world interactions: It checks how different parts of your web application development cycle work together and covers more system than unit tests.

 • Component collaboration: Integration testing validates the relationships between components and services.
 It also verifies that they interact correctly.